se-edu/se-book/principles/dryPrinciple/text.md

 </box>

-This principle guards against duplication of information.
+This principle guards against the duplication of information.

 <box>

-{{ icon_example }} The functionality implemented twice is a violation of the DRY principle even if the two implementations are different.
+{{ icon_example }} A functionality being implemented twice is a violation of the DRY principle even if the two implementations are different.

-{{ icon_example }} The value a system-wide timeout being defined in multiple places is a violation of DRY.
+{{ icon_example }} The value of a system-wide timeout being defined in multiple places is a violation of DRY.

 </box>